andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

-# AI NFT Avatars on Bitcoin
+# AI NFT Avatars on Polygon

 ![polygon-cover](https://github.com/andreykobal/polygon-ai-nft-avatars-minter/assets/19206978/f279e125-d201-442b-81b3-ceff2ff2ebba)

-Welcome to the **AI NFT Avatars on Bitcoin** GitHub repository!
+Welcome to the **AI NFT Avatars on Polygon** GitHub repository!
 This repository contains the Unity game project along with the smart contracts used in the game.
 Interactive AI NFT Avatars is an exciting 3D game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.

 ## Project Setup

-To set up the AI NFT Avatars on Bitcoin project, please follow these steps:
+To set up the AI NFT Avatars on Polygon project, please follow these steps:

 1. Clone the repository to your local machine using the following command:
    ```